What is MBSR?

 There is extensive research on MBSR with over 450 mindfulness studies last year alone in the peer review journals.
 A 2011 meta-analysis of MBSR trials found it to be a “useful method for improving mental health and reducing symptoms of stress, anxiety and depression,” and recommended it as a means of improving the quality of life for patients managing disease.
 Below are some additional informational resources to understand MBSR.

 In this highly interactive and participatory program we will have presentations and discussions related to stress and stress reduction.
-More importantly we learn a variety of practices to lessen the deter mental physical and psychological effects of stress, allowing us to live with greater health, ease and well being.
+More importantly we learn a variety of practices to lessen the detrimental physical and psychological effects of stress, allowing us to live with greater health, ease and well being.
 Some of these practices include:

 - Meditation in the sitting, standing, walking and lying down postures